 The cassette and chainrings are new, with new tooth profiles and narrower spacing between cogs.
 There are new 4-arm X-Sync 2 chainrings with narrower, more sculpted teeth and new cassettes that require an XD-R freehub body.

 The Flattop chain is also new.
 It’s asymmetric, and designed specifically for the RED eTAP AXS components.
 It comes with a one-time-use quick link.
 The unique design is the result of SRAM’s goal of building a strong and quiet chain, and when the chain is clean, SRAM seems to have achieved its goal.

 Want even more gear range?
 You’ve got access to that by pairing an X01 or XX1 AXS electronic Eagle rear derailleur and 10-50 XD cassette with SRAM Red eTAP AXS shifters.
 SRAM staffers call this the mullet bike setup: all business in the front, and party in the back.

-It’s worth noting that while Eagle derailleurs will work with with SRAM RED AXS shifters, the chain and cog spacing are different.
-RED AXS is narrower, because the cog spacing is tighter.
+It’s worth noting that while Eagle derailleurs will work with SRAM RED AXS shifters, the chain and cog spacing are different.
+RED AXS is narrower because the cog spacing is tighter.
 An Eagle cassette’s huge 50t cog overhangs the hub shell, and the spacing is wider.
 SRAM says you cannot use an Eagle chain on a RED AXS drivetrain.
 As to whether you can use a Campagnolo 12-speed chain?
-Of course it’s not recommended but we’re sure someone will try.
+Of course, it’s not recommended but we’re sure someone will try.

 Consumers also gain power meter options.
 All cranksets are available with Quarq power meter options, and in the 2x setups, the power metering is built into the chainring and is an easy, if not expensive, upgrade by just swapping the two chainrings.